luizamboni/luizamboni/README_MORE.md

 https://www.linkedin.com/in/luizamboni

 Personal Interests 🎨🛠️
 In my free time, I enjoy drawing, painting, and tinkering with electronics, such as Arduino and Raspberry Pi.
-One of my most notable projects was building my
+One of my most notable projects was building my own arcade machine using wood, a Raspberry Pi, and an old monitor.

+Thank you for considering my application.
+I look forward to discussing my qualifications with you further.